cab202/quty/index.md

     PlatformIO Home > Platforms > Advanced Installation > https://github.com/cab202/quty
     ```

+    If VSCode was running during the installation of git, you may need
+    to restart VSCode.

     ![QUTy platform installation](PlatformInstall.png)

-5. Create a PlatformIO project and configure the QUTy platform in the `platformio.ini`` file:
+5. Create a PlatformIO project and configure the QUTy platform in the
+   `platformio.ini`` file:

     ```ini
     [env:QUTy]